mvula-github/Telescope-Simulator/SETUP.md

 - **Easy Extension**: Simple to add new features and modules
 - **Better Testing**: Isolated packages for comprehensive testing
 - **Future-Proof**: Ready for web interfaces, mobile apps, and APIs

-Your telescope simulator is now ready for production use and future development! 🚀